 Ophcrack offers one of the best free password recovery solutions in the market.
 Ophcrack comes in two versions: a stand alone installer and a Live CD.
 The stand alone installer requires you to additionally download separate rainbow tables whereas the Live CD already has them.
 As the stand alone installer uses about 1.5GB of rainbow tables, it offers much better recovery.
 However, the download size is certainly an issue.
 Also, the Live CD version is a bit easier to use for cracking passwords.

 So, I will discuss only the Live CD version.
 You must choose the right version of Ophcrack Live CD for your operating system.
-If you use Windows XP, the download (Ophcrack XP Live CD) is nearly 415MB whereas for Windows 7, Windows Vista and Windows 2008, it (Ophcrack Vista Live CD) is about 495MB.
+If you use Windows XP, the download (Ophcrack XP Live CD) is nearly 415MB whereas for Windows 10, Windows 8, Windows 7, Windows Vista and Windows 2008, it (Ophcrack Vista Live CD) is about 495MB.
 Ophcrack may be identified as a virus by your anti-virus software.
 That is a false alert and should be reported to the antivirus company.

 To crack passwords with Ophcrack, download the iso file for the appropriate Live CD and burn it on a compact disk using an image burning software.
 If you use Windows 7, you can use your OS's inbuilt image burning software.

 Then boot the computer whose password you wish to recover using that disk.
 Ophcrack is fully automatic and you don't need to do anything from your side.
 It will automatically detect users and start the password recovery process.
 Then, it will display their passwords on the screen.
 You can note them for logging in to the locked account.

 Ophcrack recovers passwords nearly 99 times out of 100.
 Ophcrack is limited to recovering passwords upto 14 characters.